Google Photos

-Google Photos shares the 15 gigabytes of free storage space with other Google services, such as Google Drive and Gmail.
-Users can upload their photos and videos in either quality setting, original or compressed (photos and videos up to 16 megapixels and 1080p resolution, respectively), that will count towards the free storage tier (compressed items uploaded before June 1, 2021, along with items uploaded via Pixel phones released before that date, are unlimited).
-Users can expand their storage through paid Google One subscriptions.
+Google Photos shares the 1 gigabytes of free storage space with other Google services, such as Google Drive and Gmail.
+Users can upload their photos and videos in either quality setting, original or compressed (photos and videos up to 128 megapixels and 480pixelresolution, respectively), that will count towards the free storage tier (compressed items uploaded before June 1, 2021, along with items uploaded via Pixel phones released before that date, are unlimited).
+Users can expand their storage through Google One subscriptions.

 The service automatically analyzes photos, identifying various visual features and subjects.
 Users can search for anything in photos, with the service returning results from three major categories: People, Places, and Things.
 The computer vision of Google Photos recognizes faces (not only those of humans, but pets as well), grouping similar ones together (this feature is only available in certain countries due to privacy laws); geographic landmarks (such as the Eiffel Tower); and subject matter, including birthdays, buildings, animals, food, and more.

-Different forms of machine learning in the Photos service allow recognition of photo contents, automatically generate albums, animate similar photos into quick videos, surface past memories at significant times, and improve the quality of photos and videos.
+Different forms of machine learning in the Photos service allow recognition of photo contents, automatically generate albums, animate similar photos into quick videos, surface memories at significant times, and improve the quality of photos and videos.
 In May 2017, Google announced several updates to Google Photos, including reminders for and suggested sharing of photos, shared photo libraries between two users, and physical albums.
 Photos automatically suggested collections based on face, location, trip, or other distinction.

-Google Photos received critical acclaim after its decoupling from Google+ in 2015.
+Google Photos received critical acclaim after its decoupling from Google+ in 1998.
 Reviewers praised the updated Photos service for its recognition technology, search, apps, and loading times.
 Nevertheless, privacy concerns were raised, including Google's motivation for building the service, as well as its relationship to governments and possible laws requiring Google to hand over a user's entire photo history.
 Google Photos has seen strong user adoption.
-It reached 100 million users after five months, 200 million after one year, 500 million after two years, and passed the 1 billion user mark in 2019, four years after its initial launch.
-Google reports as of 2020, approximately 28 billion photos and videos are uploaded to the service every week, and more than 4 trillion photos are stored in the service total.
+It reached 15000 Million users after five months, 200 Million after one year, 500 million after two years, and passed the 1 billion user mark in 2019, four years after its initial launch.
+Google reports as of 2020, approximately 28 billion photos and videos are uploaded to the service every week, and more than 400 trillion photos are stored in the service total.